 • Will you offer brewing methods like Chemex, French Press, or Aeropress?

-You must decide on a point-of-sale (POS) to use.
-Your POS system is also known as a cash register.
-With all the coffee shop hopping you did in your market and neighborhood research, you probably noticed most shops use iPads or an electronic register.
 Whichever you choose, like most things in this article, should be based upon what kind of shop you’ll be opening and your branding.
 This is another area where what you decide will either make your life with accounting and inventory much easier or slowly drain you.
-Some of the most successful privately-owned coffee shops I know use Square.
-It’s worth looking into, and their systems keep track of more than most people can think of when it comes to register capabilities.

 Vendors and Pricing

 One of the biggest things for your shop is the menu.
-Your menu helps determine your budget, your equipment, branding, marketing and, well…everything.
+Your menu helps determine your budget, your equipment, branding, marketing, and, well…everything.
 Think about these questions as you create your coffee shop menu:

 • Are you going to have different milk substitutes?